maamountoj/faster/README.md

 ])
 ```

-## DispatchActions
+## DispatchActionsWithApi

-Dillinger is currently extended with the following plugins.
-Props on how to use them in your own application are linked below.
+DispatchActionsWithApi is function to create actions.

 | Options    | Description                                                                                                             |
 | ---------- | ----------------------------------------------------------------------------------------------------------------------- |